 While 2020 has not seen this yet occur, people are still using tech to change identity – especially hackers.
 This has created new security vulnerabilities as employees access private networks from unverified locations and devices during the pandemic.

 Confirming someone’s identity is vital for good security.
-GovInsider spoke to Terry Burgess, Asia-Pacific Japan Vice President of SailPoint, to find out how identity can help to secure workplaces.
+GovInsider spoke to Terry Burgess, Asia-Pacific Vice President of SailPoint, to find out how identity can help to secure workplaces.

 Working in the new normal